About the Program

 With an annual enrolment of over 80 000 students, including more than 10 000 international students, the University is Canada’s largest educational institution and continues to be the nation’s leader in higher learning and research.
 The University of Toronto is consistently ranked as one of the top 20 universities in the world, rising in its rankings every year.

-About Faculty of Music
+Faculty of Music

-The digital media sound design component of UC Summer Drama is hosted by the Faculty of Music at University of Toronto.
+The digital media sound design component of UC Summer Drama is hosted by the Faculty of Music at the University of Toronto.

-Home to a diverse and dynamic community of scholars, performers, composers, and educators, U of T Music offers a supportive community in one of the world’s most diverse and dynamic cities.
+Home to a diverse and dynamic community of scholars, performers, composers, and educators, the U of T Faculty of Music offers a supportive community in one of the world’s most diverse and dynamic cities.
 The Faculty of Music provides a superb learning environment, an internationally renowned teaching faculty, multiple performance halls, and an outstanding music library collection.

 escort girl